 In the context of long-term H. pylori infection, IM possibly develops as an adaptive and protective lesion[43].
-There has been extensive work into determining how H. pylori infection leads to IM with a number of genes implicated including SOX2 and CDX2.
-SOX2 is a transcription factor involved in gastric differentiation which negatively regulates intestinal differentiation, whereas CDX2 is a key intestinal transcription factor involved in establishing and maintaining IM[44].
+There has been extensive work into determining how H. pylori infection leads to IM with a number of genes implicated including sex determining region Y-box 2 (SOX2) and caudal type homeobox 2 (CDX2).
+SOX2 is a transcription factor involved in gastric differentiation that negatively regulates intestinal differentiation, whereas CDX2 is a key intestinal transcription factor involved in establishing and maintaining IM[44].
 SOX2 and CDX2 seem to be inversely regulated by H. pylori[45].
-Complete IM has been shown to be predominantly SOX2 negative (93%) and incomplete IM mainly SOX2 positive (85%)[46].
-Moreover CDX2 expression has been shown to be also induced in part through an NF-κB dependent mechanism following H. pylori infection[47].
+Complete IM has been shown to be predominantly SOX2-negative (93%) and incomplete IM mainly SOX2-positive (85%)[46].
+Moreover, CDX2 expression has also been shown to be induced in part through an NF-B-dependent mechanism following H. pylori infection[47].

 Duodeno-gastric reflux is another proposed gastric insult contributing to ChG and IM formation, analogous to gastroesophageal acid reflux in Barrett’s oesophagus[48].
-There has been an association of increased incidence of IM after exposure to bile acids reported in a large-scale study involving a total of 2283 patients[49].
-In this context the development of IM may represent a protective mechanism, with a metaplasia to an intestinal phenotype more capable of resisting the effects of bile than the normal gastric mucosa.
+An association of increased incidence of IM after exposure to bile acids was reported in a large-scale study involving 2283 patients[49].
+In this context, the development of IM may represent a protective mechanism, with a metaplasia to intestinal phenotype more capable of resisting the effects of bile than the normal gastric mucosa.

 Risk factors in IM